This post may contain affiliate links. Please read my disclosure policy.

 Don't get me wrong, I eat a TON of soups and leftovers while on AIP, but sometimes you just want something that resembles what you know – a comforting and almost fun option.

 After playing around with making coconut milk-based yogurt I came up with this idea for coconut parfaits, and I humbly say that it's one of my best yet 🙂 If you want more breakfast ideas, check out 10 AIP Breakfast recipes or make this delicious Spiced Carrot AIP Breakfast Porridge!

 Video Cooking Demonstration

-If you're a visual person (like I am) watch the video on how to make an AIP Pumpkin Pie Coconut Parfait and then come back to get the recipe below!
+If you're a visual person (like I am) watch the full length video on how to make an AIP Pumpkin Pie Coconut Parfait on YouTube and then come back to get the recipe below!

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 In the video, I mention a few important things.

 - The coconut milk I use is Native Forest Simple Coconut Milk as it doesn't have guar gum (which is not AIP-compliant).
 There are a few other brands that have guar gum-free coconut milk but this one is easily attained.
 (See how to make coconut milk).
 You can also use tigernut milk or banana milk as well.

 - I also use canned pumpkin to make this super simple.
 You can use a pumpkin that you roasted and then pureed as well.
 If you use canned pumpkin make sure the ingredients are only something like “pumpkin puree” and don't include any non-compliant ingredients.